 2) Enhance knowledge of best practice in evaluating the effectiveness of initiatives supporting negotiators and to benchmark CDKN’s Negotiators Support work against other initiatives

-In order to ensure a more comprehensive approach, the review will include current as well as past initiatives.
+In order to ensure a more comprehensive approach, the review included current as well as past initiatives.

-The project will deliver two reports and a set of briefing notes:
+The project delivered two reports and a set of briefing notes:

 1) An evaluation report (internal document for CDKN) containing:

 - An analysis of findings from “spot evaluations” of the negotiation support projects commissioned by CDKN, including an outline of progress against outcomes and any lessons learned so far (the number of projects to be evaluated will be determined with CDKN).

 - Benchmarking analysis of the negotiation support projects against other (similar) initiatives

 - A set of recommendations regarding how we could improve the delivery of our negotiation support to poorest and most climate vulnerable negotiators